Spanish Memories, African Hopes Through Literature and Film

 Who should go

-This Global Seminar is great for students looking to fulfill college upper division GE humanities, writing or area studies requirements.
+This Global Seminar is great for students looking to fulfill one of their ERC MMW courses, and college upper division GE humanities, writing or area studies requirements.
 For example, Roosevelt College Regional Specialization requirements might be partially fulfilled, depending on the class, in Europe, Spain or Africa concentrations.

-Students majoring or minoring in Literature, Communication, Visual Arts, Film Studies, History, Global South Studies, International Studies and other related fields would potentially have LTWL 180GS Film Studies and Literature and LTAF 120GS African Literature and Film count as major or minor classes
+The MMW 14 course will fulfill the requirement for one of the courses in the MMW sequence for Eleanor Roosevelt College.
+Students majoring or minoring in Literature, Communication, Visual Arts, Film Studies, History, Global South Studies, International Studies and other related fields would potentially have LTAF 120GS African Literature and Film count as a major or minor class.
+Speak with your academic advisor to determine credit transfer.

 Information Sessions